ebostijancic/acs712/README.md

-# A blank Mongoose OS library
+# Mongoose OS library for ACS712

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This Mongoose OS library provides functions to read the current from a connected ACS712 Hall Effect-Based Linear Current Sensor IC.